Does Your Dog Care Where You Live?

 It’s no use trying to rank which environments are always better for dogs, because each individual animal, home, and lifestyle is different.
 That said, our immediate living situations affect the exact ways we’re able to care for our pets.

-“Any environment that makes it difficult for guardians to fulfill their dog or directly goes against a dog’s personality can be tough,” says Emily McLean, an adventure dog trainer and Assistance Dog Instructor at an Assistance Dog International Memberopens in new tab organization who currently shares a Denver duplex with her two dogs.
-McLean most often sees pets struggle in suburbs and cities.
-“Dogs who need meaningful social connection and novelty can have a tough time in the suburbs, where it’s easy to fall into a routine.
+She says she most often sees pets struggle in suburbs and cities: “Dogs who need meaningful social connection and novelty can have a tough time in the suburbs, where it’s easy to fall into a routine.
 And any dog who struggles to regulate their arousal or anxiety can have difficulty in cities.”

 How convenient are bathroom breaks?

-McLean brings the perspective of a professional trainer who routinely helps guardians work through their pets’ behavioral problems.
-A common issue is dog reactivityopens in new tab: growling, barking, and lungingopens in new tab at other dogs, especially on leashopens in new tab.
 “If you have a yard, you don’t have to worry about running into your neighbors and their dogs when you’re bleary-eyed in the morning,” she explains.
 “Tight situations can be a problem even for otherwise social dogs.”

 Does your dog get enough quiet time?

-The environments our dogs’ ancestors evolved for are quite different from the places many of us now call home.
+The environments our dogs’ wolf ancestors evolved for are quite different from the places many of us now call home.
 It’s no wonder that can cause a few problems.
-“Situations that don’t allow dogs to decompress can contribute to behavioral issues,” cautions McLean.
+“Situations that don’t allow dogs to decompress can contribute to behavioral issues,” McLean cautions.
 If there’s always something going on — whether our pets find the stimulation interesting or frightening — it can be hard for them to relax.
 And when our dogs don’t get enough rest?
 They have less capacity to handle tomorrow’s joys and challenges.

-Bonarrigo says she sometimes sees dogs struggling in loud, high-traffic areas.
+Bonarrigo says she sometimes sees pups struggling in loud, high-traffic areas.
 “Some of our dogs are overwhelmed by the city.
 They might not want to go outside on walks, pancaking and refusing to move.
 They might jump and bark every time they see a person or bicycle, or cower if a bus zooms by.”

-Most of the time, Muddy Paws foster homes are able to slowly expose their rescue dogs to more challenging situations, building positive associations over time.
 “If our staff believes a dog truly cannot be successful in a certain area, we find them a home in a quieter environment,” Bonarrigo tells me — but she makes sure to note that this happens more rarely than you might think.

-Are there easy chances for enrichment?
+Are there easy chances for them to their energy out?

 Don’t go thinking enrichment is all about access to expansive green spaces or hiking trails, though.
-“Exercise and bonding do not require a fenced grassy area,” Bonarrigo insists.
-“Those things can happen on engaging walks, in short indoor training sessions, or sitting on a bench in Central Park learning how to be neutral in a chaotic environment.”
+“Exercise and bonding do not require a fenced, grassy area,” Bonarrigo insists.
+“Those things can happen on engaging walks; in short, indoor training sessions; or sitting on a bench in Central Park learning how to be neutral in a chaotic environment.”

 Is there room for your dog to have a safe space?

-According to McLean, interior space matters most when dogs struggle with behavioral problems like anxiety.
-It’s also more of a factor if the place we call home actually doesn’t provide room to maneuver (like, in my personal experience, a 70-square-foot campervan).
-The good news is that we shouldn’t spend the majority of our pets’ lives stuck inside the house, anyway.
-And when we do, during inevitable sick bouts or periods of pulling-your-hair-out work stress, many dogs choose to nap away the day’s lazy hours in one or two favorite spots.
+The good news is that we likely don’t spend the majority of our pets’ lives stuck inside the house anyway.
+And when we do, many dogs choose to nap away the day’s lazy hours in one or two favorite spots.
 You don’t need much more square footage than a dog bed for that.

 Can you find veterinary care nearby?

 If you’re not in a consistent, developed environment, veterinary care can be a challenge, says veterinary technician Francesca Solda.
 She knows the struggle firsthand.
-For the last three years, Solda has lived on the road in a converted bus with her partner and two dogs.
-“Emergencies or health concerns can be stressful, as some places don’t accept new patients.
-Or we might be in an area that doesn’t have a vet for many many miles.”
+For the past three years, Solda has lived on the road in a converted bus with her partner and two dogs.

 This seemingly niche concern applies even if you aren’t traveling full time.
-The Journal of Shelter Medicine and Community Animal Health notedopens in new tab that “research indicates spatial disparities in the distribution of veterinary staff.”
+The Journal of Shelter Medicine and Community Animal Health noted thatopens in new tab “research indicates spatial disparities in the distribution of veterinary staff.”
 In plain English?
 Some rural environments — or even corners of cities, particularly those without accessible public transportation — are located far from affordable veterinary care.
-“Rural or remote areas may be ‘care deserts’ where there are few to no veterinary services available,” The Canadian Veterinary Journal confirmedopens in new tab.

-Dedicated guardians can fulfill their dogs anywhere.
+Dedicated pet parents can fulfill their dogs’ needs anywhere.

 McLean has similarly seen training clients find ways to fulfill their dogs in a huge range of homes.
-“My service dog clients live all over the country, from apartments in downtown Denver to rural farms in New England,” she says.
+“My s ervice-dog clients live all over the country, from apartments in downtown Denver to rural farms in New England,” she says.
 “Most of my pet dog clients live in apartments, townhomes, and suburban homes.”

-Crowded environments have socialization benefits
+Crowded environments have socialization benefits.

 “Suburbia can be isolating,” McLean says.
 “It’s easy to trap yourself in a small social circle and avoid exposing your dog to novel people and experiences.
 But as a city dweller, you have to seek out shared spaces for training and fulfillment.
 Because of this, you also have to get used to advocating for your dog’s needs.”